Big Bang Nucleosynthesis constraints on resonant DM annihilations: Introduction

 One implication of such scenarios is that residual DM annihilations -- i.e.~those annihilations that proceed out-of-equilibrium even after DM freeze-out has already concluded -- can still have a significant impact at late times due to the increasingly efficient annihilation process~\cite{Braat:2023fhn}.
 In the early Universe, these annihilations might for example still inject a significant amount of electromagnetic energy into the SM heat bath, which can be constrained by cosmological observations including those from Big Bang Nucleosynthesis (BBN)~\cite{Pospelov:2010hj,Hufnagel:2018bjp,Forestell:2018txr,Depta:2019lbe,Depta:2020mhj,Depta:2020zbh,Coffey:2020oir,Alves:2023jlo} and the Cosmic Microwave Background (CMB)~\cite{Slatyer:2015jla,Slatyer:2015kla}.
 For non-resonant annihilations, the resulting CMB bounds are typically found to be dominant for $s$-wave annihilations~\cite{Bringmann:2021sth}, whereas the corresponding BBN observations outperform the CMB ones in the case of $p$-wave annihilations~\cite{Depta:2019lbe}.
 The latter constraints have previously already been studied for GeV-scale~\cite{Hisano:2009rc,Jedamzik:2009uy,Kawasaki:2015yya} and MeV-scale particles~\cite{Depta:2019lbe}.
-However, in all of these works, the annihilation cross-section is always assumed to be non-resonant, i.e.~of the form $\langle \sigma_\text{ann} v \rangle = a + b\langle v^2 \rangle$ with some constants $a$ and $b$, describing $s$- and $p$-wave annihilations, respectively.
-Yet, this form of the cross-section is not applicable to the case of resonant annihilations, meaning that the resulting constraints are not yet known.
+However, in these works the annihilation cross-section was assumed to be non-resonant, i.e.~of the form $\langle \sigma_\text{ann} v \rangle = a + b\langle v^2 \rangle$ with some constants $a$ and $b$, describing $s$- and $p$-wave annihilations, respectively.
+Additionally, velocity dependent cross sections of the form $\langle \sigma_\text{ann} v \rangle \propto v^{-n}$ have been studied for fixed $n=1$ and $n=2$, which describe Sommerfeld and -- to some extent -- Breit-Wigner enhanced annihilations \cite{Hisano:2011dc}.
+The explicit connection to dark sectors with a resonant state has not been made, since the corresponding annihilation cross section cannot be described by a fixed $n$-scaling.
+Thus, either form of the cross-section is not applicable to the case of resonant annihilations, meaning that the resulting constraints are not yet known.
 Calculating these limits will be the main focus of this work.